manbaritone/OpenHPC-Installation/09_OpenHPC Slurm Setup for Single Node.md

 ```

 ### Update basic slurm configuration by vim
 Please adjust configuration based on your computer.
-BTW, you can adjust by cinfiguration tool at https://slurm.schedmd.com/configurator.html
+BTW, you can adjust by using configuration tool at https://slurm.schedmd.com/configurator.html
 ```
 # vi /etc/slurm/slurm.conf